Biometric and App Logins Will Soon Be Pushed Across the Web - Slashdot

 Re: (Score:2)

-Can't wait to see my biometric data (Score:2)
+Can't wait to see my biometric data (Score:3)

 The fact that passwords, just like physical keys, are not linked to an identity is actually a very big plus in terms of security IMO.
 Of course they can get stolen (and there are schemes to make it less likely to matter, such as multi-factor authentification.)
 But the very fact that one could steal both your passwords AND identity at the same time (which will inevitably happen at some point when both are linked) is much, much worse.